Independent, Proactive Workplace Reviews

-We plan the review process and the methodology that we will be applying.
+We plan the Workplace Review process and the methodology that we will be applying.
 This includes ensuring the gender balance of our team wherever appropriate.

-It is during this phase that less skilled reviewers often falter.
-While not an investigation, our reviews benefit from the many years of forensic interviewing that we have undertaken in the course of formal workplace investigations that ensures that our review interviews gather every piece of valuable knowledge and perspective that each interviewee has to offer.
+While not an investigation, our reviews benefit from the many years of forensic interviewing that we have undertaken in formal workplace investigations that ensure that our Workplace Review interviews gather every piece of valuable knowledge and perspective that each staff member has to offer.

 Report Preparation and Presentation

-After our review process, we prepare a thorough and detailed analysis and report for the client.
-This report documents the process adopted in the review, contains all evidence that has been obtained, as well as the findings and recommendations to allow the client to move forward positively with its employees.
+After our review process, we prepare a thorough and detailed analysis and report.
+This report documents the process adopted in the review, contains all evidence that has been obtained, as well as the findings and recommendations.

-Client feedback is that our review reports are comprehensive, logical and sensible, enabling decision-makers to easily determine matters and next steps with confidence.
+Client feedback is that our Workplace Review reports are comprehensive, logical, and sensible, enabling decision-makers to implement changes with confidence, leading to improved workplaces.